Rathersilly/gauntlet_attempt/DEVLOG_slash_TODO.md

 adding new systems and components should be so smooth now, although it will take practice to get fast at it

+added collision class - it currently shares xform of parent

+TODO - dry out factories - possibly rename factory to entity need to have big behavior rewrite - behavior should perform collisions need to collide things with things in other registries need to set collision types in World class is collision a subsystem of behavior? should subsystems be a thing?